jacksalici/notion-cli-list-manager/readme.md

 ## Usage:

-Since it is a beta version, the package it's not avaiable on pypi.org yet.
-Thus, in order to use it you have to install it manually.
+Since it is a beta version, the package it's not available on pypi.org yet.
+Thus, you have to install it manually.
 Having installed Python3 and Pip3 on your machine, write on the terminal:

 ```